-At initial recognition, the Group measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through the statement of profit or loss ("FVPL"), transaction costs that are directly attributable to the acquisition of the financial asset.
-Transaction costs of financial assets carried at FVPL are expensed in the statement of profit or loss.
-Financial assets with embedded derivatives are considered in their entirety when determining whether their cash flows are solely payments of principal and interest.
+At initial recognition, the Group measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss ("FVPL"), transaction costs that are directly attributable to the acquisition of the financial asset.
+Transaction costs of financial assets carried at FVPL are expensed in profit or loss.
+Financial assets with embedded derivatives are considered in their entirety when determining whether their cash flows are solely payment of principal and interest.